simorgh1/aws-copilot-cd/README.md

 After Copilot initialization or deploy commands, I recommend you to visit your CloudFormation page in the AWS console.
 Copilot creates/uses for each action a dedicated stack using a built-in CloudFormation template which shows the resource creation/update required by that command.

-- `copilot app init`: Creates a stack that includes the administration and execution roles provisioning.
+- `copilot app init`: Creates a stack that includes the administration and execution roles provisioning. [stack:str-infrastructure-roles] [stack:StackSet-std-infrastructure-XYZXYZ]
 - `copilot env init`: Creates all required resources for a given environment.
-For example VPC and subnets on 2 availability zones.
+For example VPC and subnets on 2 availability zones. [stack:std-test], [stack:std-prod]
 - `copilot svc init`: Creates related resources depending on the type of service.
-For example *Backend Service* or *Load Balanced Web Serivce* or *Scheduled Job*.
+For example *Backend Service* or *Load Balanced Web Serivce* or *Scheduled Job*. [stack:std-test-reserver], [stack:std-prod-reserver]
 - `copilot pipeline init`: Creates a CI/CD pipeline.
 This pipeline asks for including environments in the pipeline, you should add both test and prod environments.
 A release to production will follow only a successful test deployment.

 We selected the service type Load Balanced Web Service and Copilot creates the required ECS cluster with all related Task, Service and Task Definition, and a Load balancer.